 With the Sand Motor pilot project, a large quantity of sand was deposited near the Dutch coast.
 Wind, waves and sea currents gradually distribute the sand along the coastline between Hook of Holland and Scheveningen.

-In collaboration with DHV and Deltares, H+N+S worked on an Environmental Impact Assessment in 2009 on the location and shape of the Sand Motor pilot project, which resulted in the hook-shaped peninsula.
+In collaboration with DHV and Deltares, H+N+S worked on an Environmental Impact Assessment in 2009 on the position and shape of the Sand Motor pilot project, which resulted in the hook-shaped peninsula.
 Simultaneously, the opportunities for recreation and nature were explored.
-At a later stage, a plan was developed in which the temporary character, variability and transitoriness formed the biggest inspiration.
-H+N+S, for example, designed a watchtower, which like a missile, seems to have landed and then ready to take off again.
+At a later stage, a plan was developed in which the temporary character, variability and transience of the intervention became its core inspiration.
+In recent years, the lagoon has developed into the Dutch hotspot for kitesurfing.
+As a result of the coastal processes, the beach has become much wider and room has been created for drifting sand and dune formation.
+The extra sand ensures coastal safety, but also a unique recreational and nature reserve.
+The proposal for an accessible lookout tower as an attraction at the highest point of the Sand Motor was ultimately not realized.
+H+N+S designed the lookout tower, which like a rocket, seems to have landed and is ready to take off again.
+However, there is the Argusmast, as a beacon and orientation point from which all processes are monitored with cameras and measuring equipment.